 1. What are the must have features in Coming Soon Mode WordPress Plugins?

-Essential features in a Coming Soon Mode WordPress plugin typically include customization options, a countdown timer, a contact form, a subscription form, and integration with email marketing services and login access to bypass the coming soon page.
+Essential features in a Coming Soon Mode WordPress plugin typically include customization options, a countdown timer, a contact form, a subscription form, and integration with email marketing services and login access to bypass the Coming Soon page.

 2. Does the Coming Soon Plugin Affect my Website SEO?

-The presence of a coming soon mode on a website may affect its SEO temporarily, as search engines may not crawl the site until it is fully launched.
+A coming soon mode on a website may affect its SEO temporarily, as search engines may not crawl the site until it is fully launched.
 However, some coming soon plugins offer search engine optimization options to minimize this impact.

 3. How to Turn off Coming Soon Mode in WordPress?